 The tools are continuing to aid doctors in measuring the pressure, temperature, and changes in the tissues within the vital organs.
-Additionally, as these devices are made to dissolve on themselves, they ultimately reduce the need for an additional cost and demand for surgeries.
+Additionally, as these devices are made to dissolve themselves, they ultimately reduce the need for an additional cost and demand for surgeries.

 5. Smart device apps

 We live in a technology-driven world of artificial intelligence.
-Here most of the people prefer digitally-led services.
+Here most people prefer digitally-led services.
 Innovatively emerging technologies allow patients to get health care via digital devices.
 Hence, now they don’t have to wait in long queues and pre-booked appointments.